loomnetwork/loom-sdk-documentation/docs/karma.md

 }
 ```
 ## Users
-If karma has been enabled, each user will be restricted by their karma allocation.
+If karma has been enabled, each user will be restricted in the transactions they can
+call by their karma allocation.
+A user will only be able to run `SessionMaxAccessCount plus karma``call` transactions in any
+`SessionDuration`seconds. `Deploy` transactions are only effected by `SessionMaxAccessCount` and
+not effected by karma.

 Each user will be associated with zero or more sources.
 This list may contain both active sources,
 in karma's current list of sources, or inactive sources.
 ```go